Kagiri11/Room-Inventory-System/README.md

 1. Room Persistence library - An ORM library used for data persistence
 2. Coroutines & Flow API
 3. MVVM Clean Architecture - A way to structure a project to support scalability and testability
 4. SOLID principles - Design concepts to maintain clean code.
+5. Dependency Injection with Dagger Hilt

+### Clean Architecture